NuclearRedeye/udemy-docker-containers/README.md

 ## Chapter 3 Section 15

 The default `Dockerfile` has an error and will fail to work due to a node/npm path issue.
-You can resolve it by using a tagged release instead, e.g.1
+You can resolve it by using a tagged release instead, for example...

 ```Dockerfile
 FROM node:lts